Technologicat/unpythonic/doc/features.md

 The `unpythonic.amb` module defines four operators:

- - `forall` is the control structure, which marks a section with nondeterministic evaluation.
+ - `forall` is the control structure, which marks a section that uses nondeterministic evaluation.
  - `choice` binds a name: `choice(x=range(3))` essentially means `for e.x in range(3):`.
  - `insist` is a filter, which allows the remaining lines to run if the condition evaluates to truthy.
  - `deny` is `insist not`; it allows the remaining lines to run if the condition evaluates to falsey.